Arbel, P&G Assessment test expert at JobTestPrep.

 With a tight time limit and increasingly difficult questions, you will need to practice to get a good score on this section of the P&G Assessment Test.
 A LOT.

-One of the best ways to improve your Switch Challenge Test skills is to practice different levels with the same time limit as the actual P&G Assessment Test.
+One of the best ways to improve your Switch Challenge Test skills is to practice different levels with the same time limit as the actual test.

 As put by one of our customers:

-Visit our Switch Challenge page for more information and P&G practice questions!
+Visit our Switch Challenge page for more information and more P&G practice questions!

 This section of the P&G Assessment Test examines your ability to perform numerical calculations quickly and accurately - you have five minutes to answer as many questions correctly as you can.